jrandeniya/jrcrypt/README.md

 * The following fiat currencies are currently supported: **AUD**

 ### Demos
 You can construct the URL depending on your portfolio holdings.
-Just separate the ticker with an ampersand (`&amp;`) For example:
+To add multiple coins, just separate the ticker with an ampersand (`&`).
+For example:

-* If you have 1BTC, 10ETH: https://jrcrypt.herokuapp.com/?BTC=1&ETH=10
+* If you have 0.5BTC and 2ETH: https://jrcrypt.herokuapp.com/?BTC=0.5&ETH=2
-* If you have 1BTC, 300XRP and invested AUD $1000: https://jrcrypt.herokuapp.com/?BTC=1&XRP=300&AUD=1000
+* If you have 0.3BTC, 5LTC and invested AUD $1000: https://jrcrypt.herokuapp.com/?BTC=0.3&LTC=5&AUD=1000
 * View app with all supported coins: [Demo](https://jrcrypt.herokuapp.com/?BTC=0.1&ETH=1&XRP=100&BCH=0.5&LTC=2&XRB=25&REQ=1000&IOTA=250ADA=500&XLM=500&AUD=10000)

 ## Development